API Keys

 Click Create key, give it a name, and pick an expiry.

-Copy the key.
-It is shown once, so store it in a secrets manager or a .env file before you close the dialog.
+Copy the key and store it in a secrets manager or a .env file.

 Use a user key